maryammsd/Mole/README.md

 ## Crash Reproduction Result
 When the fuzzing process is finished, you can find the output in the docker under `/home/output/` folder.
 For each app, there is a directory named similar to the app file name.
-We log all the exceptions and information about the type of event (necessary/irrelevant) in a file called `logcat.log` under this folder.
+We log all the exceptions and trace the generated events by the fuzzing tools in a file called `logcat.log` under this folder.
 In this file, each line starts with the *time* and declares the *start* or *end* of a callback execution.
-It contains the name of the class and callback function.
+It is also clarified in each line if an event is necessary or irrelevant.
+A necessary event is accepted and executed.
+An irrelevant event is pruned at runtime and is not executed by the app under test.
+Also, we log the name of the class and callback function corresponding to each event in each line.
 Below is a sample part of a log file we collect:

 ````
 01-05 23:53:24.123  4858  4858 I <FUZZING>: start necessary: access$100 com.ichi2.anki.NavigationDrawerActivity